VincentTam/vincenttam.github.io/source/about/myvimreg.markdown

 The registers are for writing math in $\rm \LaTeX$, Octopress posts, HTML, etc.

-{% codeblock The list of my Vim macros %}
+{% codeblock The list of my Vim macros lang:html %}
 "b   \mathbf
 "c   \mathcal
 "e   \exists